alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Considerations

-Given how expensive it is to compute fractal flames, it is not surprising that GPUs have performed wonders in this area as well.
+Given how expensive it is to compute fractal Flames, it is not surprising that GPUs have performed wonders in this area as well.

 The main benefits of being inside Houdini are numerous.
-Consider the options available to you while animating those flames with Houdini's procedural approach and toolsets.
+Consider the options available to you while animating those Flames with Houdini's procedural approach and toolsets.
 Additionally, the Python HOM libraries for Houdini can be used to build a pipeline around this tool.

 Karma and the built-in Nvidia Optix denoiser make a fantastic combination for rendering fractal Flame images.